RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ---
 - hosts: lbservers
   become: true
+  name: Install NGNIX
   tasks:
   - include_role:
       name: nginxinc.nginx
 ```

-run the playbook with the command
+Run the playbook with the command

 ```
 ansible-playbook -i hosts lb.yml
 ```
+You can again run the playbook multiple times, to ensure that this role is idempotent and that nothing changes the second or third time you run it.

 This will install Nginx on the servers in the lbservers group.
 * To verify the installation, in your web browser, go to: *http://$loadbalancer1-ip-address*.